StBozov/Core/docs/core/04_core-concepts/02_environment/02_setup/setup.md

 ### Step Two

 Now you have to create the `glue.config.json` and define all the properties you need.
-You can get a detailed information on the available properties in the [**Glue42 Core environment**](../../../what-is-glue42-core/core-concepts/environment/index.html) section.
+You can get a detailed information on the available properties in the [**Glue42 Environment**](../overview/index.html) section.

 **Note** that this file is optional, so if you won't use it just skip this step and Glue42 Core will continue with defaults.